-- 1.1.1 A Strategic Housing Land Availability Assessment (SHLAA) provides an audit of land that is suitable, available and achievable for housing over the Local Plan period.
-SHLAAs inform plan making by providing information on potential sites but it is important to note that SHLAAs in themselves do not allocate sites for development. - 1.1.2 South Lakeland District Council is preparing a SHLAA for the local planning authority area (parts of the district that do not fall within the National Parks).
-The new SHLAA will form part of the evidence base for the review of the Council's Local Plan which is due to be completed by 2023 and will result in an updated Local Plan for the plan period 2016-2040. - 1.1.3 This report sets out the Council's methodology for preparing the SHLAA.
-We engaged with stakeholders on a draft methodology in January February 2020 through an online survey and workshop, and the methodology has now been finalised taking account of responses received.
+- 1.1.1 A Strategic Housing and Economic Land Availability Assessment (SHELAA) provides an audit of land that is suitable, available and achievable for housing and economic development/employment uses over the Local Plan period.
+SHELAAs inform plan making by providing information on potential sites but it is important to note that SHELAAs in themselves do not allocate sites for development. - 1.1.2 South Lakeland District Council is preparing a SHELAA for the local planning authority area (parts of the district that do not fall within the National Parks).
+The new SHELAA will form part of the evidence base for the review of the Council's Local Plan which is due to be completed by 2023 and will result in an updated Local Plan for the plan period 2016-2040. - 1.1.3 This report sets out the Council's methodology for preparing the SHELAA.
+We engaged with stakeholders on a draft methodology1 in January February 2020 through an online survey and workshop, and the methodology was finalised in July 2020 taking account of responses received2. - 1.1.4 The methodology has been subsequently updated to incorporate an assessment of economic land uses in addition to housing.
+The original intention was to prepare separate housing and employment land availability assessments, but a combined assessment of housing and economic land (a SHELAA) will now be undertaken as recommended in the government's online Planning Practice Guidance (PPG)3.
+The SHELAA will include a range of economic land uses including offices, research and development of products/processes, light industrial, general industrial and storage or distribution.
+These use classes now fall within 'Class E' of the Use Classes Order4 and comprise the former B1, B2 and B8 use classes.